Phone: 01242 260066 | Email accountants@mitchells.org

 At Mitchells we offer professional advice to a range of businesses in the Cheltenham area.
 Here we provide information on the new Employment Allowance.

-Employers are able to claim the Employment Allowance which reduces their employer Class 1 National Insurance contributions (NICs) by up to £5,000 per year.
+Employers are able to claim the Employment Allowance which reduces their employer Class 1 National Insurance contributions (NICs) by up to £10,500 per year for 2025/26.

 The Employment Allowance is available to businesses and charities (including Community Amateur Sports Clubs) that pay employer NICs on earnings of employees or directors.